Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 What follows has been compiled with the help of a personal story written by Gunner P. Andersen, found in "Tilbakeblikk" - he had previously served as able seaman on the torpedoed Norness (follow the link for more of his story).

-*Rainer Kolbicz (Uboat.net) has informed me that the survivors she picked up that day were from Mattawin, which had been sunk by U-553 on June 2-1942, but there were 37 of them, not 40 - see this external page.
-(Also, he thinks the 2 Chinese men may have been from Berganger? - also sunk on June 2).
+*Rainer Kolbicz (Uboat.net) has informed me that the 2 Chinese men were from the Dutch Polyphemus - see my page about Norland.
+In fact, Torvanger is said to have picked up a total 13 men from Norland and Polyphemus; 11 from the Dutch ship and 2 from the Norwegian ship.
+The British survivors she picked up were from Mattawin, which had been sunk by U-553 on June 2-1942, but there were 37 of them, not 40 - see this external page.

 A very young messboy, who had never been to sea before, kept coming up to the gunnery platform asking all kinds of questions about the guns, ammunition etc. His dream was to become a gunner and he jotted down all the answers to his questions in a diary he carried around with him.
 On the 23rd he had his usual chat with Gunner Andersen, and had just left to fetch some lunch from the galley for those who were on watch when Torvanger was hit amidships, starboard side by a torpedo from U-84 (Uphoff - 39 40N 41 30W).
 The young boy was never seen again.
 The explosion was so powerful that Torvanger's new funnel went sky high and was blown to pieces.
 The middle of the ship was engulfed in flames, but the gunner could see the ship breaking in two, and managed to get himself beneath the gun platform to keep from being hit by the debris flying around.
 He says she was then hit by a second torpedo in No. 4 hatch and started to sink.
 He climbed back up the ladder to the gun platform which was then at water level, and attempted to swim away, but the suction of the sinking ship pulled him under, though he surfaced again and clung to whatever debris he could find floating around.
 After a while, he saw other survivors among the debris, and they managed to hang on to the crates that had held the gliders, then spotted the 2nd mate and the cook rowing towards them in a lifeboat.
 Some were pulled into the boat while others remained hanging on to the crates.
 4 had died (3 in the engine room), 33 survived.

 A lot of whales were swimming around the boat, one of which was particularly curious and came straight towards them before disappearing beneath the boat.
 One of the survivors was so stunned that he hit it with an oar, to which the whale replied by "waving its tale", filling the boat with water.
 These animals proved unharmful to them, but the next visitors were a little more menacing, namely sharks - a giant one followed them for several days which made them rather uncomfortable.
 There was also a steam of swordfish jumping around them so they had to keep a certain distance to prevent them from landing in the boat.
-After a few days a strong wind blew up and Captain Danielsen tied a couple of oars together and rigged up a sail which made their progress considerably faster, but it only lasted for 2-3 days and they had to row again.
+After a few days a strong wind blew up so Captain Danielsen tied a couple of oars together and rigged up a sail which made their progress considerably faster, but it only lasted for 2-3 days and they had to row again.
 On the 30th a French crew member spotted a ship far off in the distance and flares were sent up.
-It turned out to be the Dutch M/S Ruys, which had 45 (55?) women and 46 children on board (the gunner says she was coming from The East Indies with 400 passengers), so her captain was reluctant to go searching for the other boat(s), and headed directly for Liverpool.
+It turned out to be the Dutch M/S Ruys, which had 45 (55?) women and 46 children on board (the gunner says she was coming from The East Indies with 400 passengers), so her captain was reluctant to go searching for the other boat(s), and headed directly for Liverpool (according to A. Hague, this ship arrived Liverpool on July 5, having sailed from Colon(?) on June 21; her voyage had started out in Sydney on May 29 - see this external page and go to "Ship Search", using "Ruys" as keyword).

 Summary of Journal Excerpt & the 1st Mate's Report: